-Brock Olivo enters his first season as assistant special teams coach for the Bears after being hired on January 19, 2018.
-He comes to the Bears after serving as the special teams coordinator with the Denver Broncos in 2017.
-Prior to that, Olivo worked alongside Nagy in Kansas City from 2014-16 as the Chiefs' assistant special teams coach.
+Brock Olivo enters his second season as the Bears assistant special teams coach after being hired on January 19, 2018.
+He came to the Bears after serving as the special teams coordinator with the Denver Broncos in 2017.
+Prior to that, Olivo worked alongside Nagy in Kansas City from 2014-16 as the Chiefs’ assistant special teams coach.

 During his time in Kansas City the Chiefs were one of just four teams that did not allow a touchdown on a kickoff or punt return.
 Kansas City also ranked third in the league in touchdowns scored on kickoff or punt returns (5) with a plus-5 touchdown differential that was second in the NFL in that span.